kheppenstall/checks-for-understanding/module-2/backend/week_one.md

   ActiveRecord

 17. Let's say we have an application with restaurants.
 There are seven verb + path combinations necessary to provide full CRUD functionality for our restaurant application.
 List each of the seven combinations, and explain what each is for.

 18. What's a migration?

+  A migration is a blueprint for an update to a database.
+For example, to create a table in a database we would make a migration.

 19. When you create a migration, does it automatically modify your database?

+  No. You need to `rake db:migrate`.

 20. How does a model relate to a database?

+  A database stores instances of a model.

 21. What's the difference between agile workflow and waterfall method?

+  Waterfall builds all the same parts of an application at the same time.
+So all like parts are done at the same time and then you move on to a new part.
+For example, make all the erb files at once.

+  Agile workflow has short sprints that build functional components or features.
+These components or features then build into the whole application.
+For example, build CRUD functionality for one model and only make the erb files needed for that model.

 22. What is the difference between `#new` and `#create`?

   New makes the object but does not store it in the database.
 Create makes the object and then stores it in the database.